-Whether you love Facebook Messenger and WhatsApp or hate them both, the two instant messengers are now inextricably linked to the tune of more money than it costs to buy the US porn industry, the Large Hadron Collider or the entire NBA or world music industry.
-But if you're tossing up about making the switch, using both, or perhaps even neither, here are the pros and cons of both services.
+Whether you love Facebook Messenger and WhatsApp or hate them both, the two instant messengers are now inextricably linked to the tune of more money than it costs to buy the US porn industry, the Large Hadron Collider, the entire NBA or even the world music industry.
+But if you're tossing up about making the switch, using both, or perhaps even neither, find out all of the pros and cons of both services in our WhatsApp vs Facebook Messenger comparison.

 WhatsApp, while providing a good core service, is kind of light on extras.
-There's no voice calling, moving stickers or mini games.
+There's no voice calling (yet), moving stickers or mini games.
 As with Messenger, there is no option for video calling either.
-You can't log out of WhatsApp either because it uses your phone number, but unless you are in the app you will be able to receive messages but not appear as ''online''.
-WhatsApp doesn't allow you to text your friends either, in the way that Hangouts does.
+You can't log out of WhatsApp either because it uses your phone number, so you will always receive messages (but you don't appear as ''online'' until you enter the app).

 |Time stamps and read confirmations||Yes||Yes|